Hashgard Price Reaches $0.0000 on Exchanges (GARD)

-Hashgard (CURRENCY:GARD) traded 2.3% lower against the U.S. dollar during the twenty-four hour period ending at 16:00 PM E.T. on December 28th.
-In the last week, Hashgard has traded 7.7% lower against the U.S. dollar.
-Hashgard has a market capitalization of $1.70 million and $724,150.00 worth of Hashgard was traded on exchanges in the last day.
-One Hashgard token can now be purchased for about $0.0000 or 0.00000000 BTC on popular exchanges including Gate.io, Hotbit and IDEX.
+Hashgard (CURRENCY:GARD) traded up 3.2% against the U.S. dollar during the 24-hour period ending at 12:00 PM Eastern on December 29th.
+Hashgard has a total market capitalization of $1.73 million and approximately $737,321.00 worth of Hashgard was traded on exchanges in the last 24 hours.
+During the last seven days, Hashgard has traded 2.7% lower against the U.S. dollar.
+One Hashgard token can now be purchased for about $0.0000 or 0.00000000 BTC on exchanges including IDEX, Hotbit and Gate.io.

 Hashgard Profile

 Hashgard’s total supply is 100,000,000,000 tokens and its circulating supply is 66,165,991,224 tokens.
-The official website for Hashgard is www.hashgard.io.
-The official message board for Hashgard is medium.com/@hashgard.
 Hashgard’s official Twitter account is @Hashgard_off and its Facebook page is accessible here.
+Hashgard’s official website is www.hashgard.io.
 The Reddit community for Hashgard is /r/Hashgard/.
+Hashgard’s official message board is medium.com/@hashgard.

 According to CryptoCompare, “Hashgard Foundation Ltd., is a non-profit organization registered in Singapore that dedicated to promote the development of blockchain technology to the world.
 In 2018, Hashgard Foundation established the open source public blockchain project Hashgard, as the underlying platform for future digital financial innovation and organizational collaboration, supporting users to conduct research and application development based on this platform, and promote the ecological development of public blockchains.”